Christmas Puzzle 2016

-This year marks both the 25th anniversary of my first Christmas Puzzle and the 40th Wedding Anniversary of me and my wife so I hope you will feel that the title is appropriate.
-The Puzzle should appeal to people who enjoy solving quality newspaper crossword puzzles and, unlike many puzzles that come out around this time of year, this one is designed to help you finish - the Puzzle has an underlying theme so that, when things start to get a bit tough, you should get more information to help you progress.
-So far, the Puzzle has raised £63,400 for various good causes, including £5,900 last year.
+This year marks the 26th anniversary of my Christmas Puzzle.
+So far, the Puzzle has raised £69,700 for various good causes, including £6,300 last year.
+The Puzzle should appeal to people who enjoy solving quality newspaper crossword puzzles and, unlike many puzzles that come out around this time of year, this one is designed to help you finish - the Puzzle has an underlying theme so that, just when things start to get a bit tough, you should get more information to help you progress.

 Prize money – Every entrant could be a winner!

 Everyone who enters will be entered into a draw to win one of five prizes, each of £10.
 In addition, I will award prizes each of £30 to the four highest scorers; if there are more than four potential winners I will arrange a draw.

 I will forward all the money you donate, except for the prize-money, to charity.
 The money will be distributed equally between St Mary’s, Eaton Bray, where I am the Reader, and four other charities – Leighton-Linslade Fundraising Group for Macmillan Cancer Support, Prostate Cancer Research Centre, Thames Valley Air Ambulance, Milton Keynes Community Action Volunteer Driver Scheme.
 All the charities have been nominated by fellow Puzzlers from the UK.
 I do hope you will be generous in your donations, supporting the work of these charities.

 Clicking the Christmas Puzzle logo will always bring you back to this home page.